Farnazyousefi95/biol7180-faxtools/complete_code_reference.md

-# Everything in Your Code, Explained
+# Everything in My Code, Explained

 ---

 ## PART 1: MODULES (the import statements at the top)

 Every Python script starts by importing modules.
-These are like toolboxes that give you pre-built functionality.
+These are like toolboxes that gives us pre-built functionality.

 ### import argparse